Table of Contents

 This data on the average customer churn rate by industry is based on 1,500 subscription companies in 2018.

-B2B SaaS subscriptions are typically designed to solve or address a specific business problem.
+The biggest variations in churn depend on whether services are B2B or B2C.
+B2B SaaS churn rate subscriptions are typically designed to solve or address a specific business problem.

 When SaaS subscriptions successfully solve problems, customers tend to stick around for the long haul.